cyberofficial/CyberPatchMaker/docs/applier-guide.md

 ### Overview

 **NEW in v1.0.9**: Patch creators can enable **Simple Mode** when generating self-contained executables.
-This provides end users with a simplified, user-friendly interface that hides technical details.
+This provides end users with a fully automated patching experience.

 This is distinct from the `--silent` automation flag - instead, this feature is **configured by the patch creator** during patch generation using the `SimpleMode` field in the patch structure.